websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

 ## Enable Transport Layer Security

-Enabling Transport Layer Security (TLS) involves generating node certificates and keys, and applying them to the Elasticsearch servers and Liferay Servers (covered in [Connecting to Elasticsearch](./connecting-to-elasticsearch.md)).
+Enabling Transport Layer Security (TLS) involves generating node certificates and keys, and applying them to the Elasticsearch servers and Liferay servers (covered in [Connecting to Elasticsearch](./connecting-to-elasticsearch.md)).

 ### Generate Node Certificates